Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 The “it” that I previously mentioned that so many authors don’t understand about offering free books is this:

 And when I talk about “zero costs,” I’m not talking about giving something away for free.
-You can give away free books or product but still attach a cost to it, just not a monetary one.
+You can give away free books or products, but still attach a cost to it, just not a monetary one.
 It is this cost that is the hook that transforms free books from so much flotsam and jetsam in the market into an opportunity to make a sale.

 Sigh.